bergesinstitute/graf-method/book-2-unit-4.md

 *Después de las 5 nunca miro televisión.* (After 5 I never watch TV.)

-Also, when we place an event before or after an action (after running, before eating…), in Spanish we always use the infinitive of the verb (*correr, comer,* etc.):
+Also, when we place an event before or after an action (after running, before eating…), in Spanish we always use the infinitive form of the verb (*correr, comer,* etc.):

 *Después de cenar, fuimos al parque.*

 *Antes de correr, nunca bebo mucha agua.*

 *Ayer fui al gimnasio.
 Después de ir al gimnasio, desayuné.
 Después de desayunar,trabajé.
 Después de trabajar, fui al supermercado.*

 *Durante* is never followed by *de:*

 *Miré la televisión durante la cena.*

-*Durante el desayuno nunca leo el periódico* (the newspaper)*.*
+*Durante el desayuno nunca leo el periódico* (the newspaper).

-Also, *durante* cannot be used with verbs (we can't say *durante cenar,* we have to say *durante* *la cena*).
+Also, *durante* cannot be used with verbs (we can't say *durante cenar,* we have to say *durante la cena*).

-> *Note: When we use the preposition *de* followed by the article *el*,  we need to merge them together into *del.*
+> *When we use the preposition *de* followed by the article *el*, we need to merge them together into *del.*

 # Spanish demonstrative adjectives and pronouns

 While in English there are only two degrees of distance (here and there), in Spanish we have three degrees of distance: *aquí* (here), *ahí* (there), and *allí/allá* (there, but further than ahí).

 ## First degree